mh-cbon/bonjour-vlc/README.md

 # bonjour-vlc

-A node server announce vlc with bonjour
+A node server to announce vlc with bonjour

 # Install